sarathlal/sarathlal.github.io/about.md

 ### Let's Connect

 Looking for a developer who cares about your business?
-I'm available for remote and freelance work.
+Now I'm available for remote and freelance work.
 Let's talk about how I can help.

 ### Contact